When you image a smoker I bet you see a traditional horizontal drum design in your head. The horizontal smoker design is definitely the most common.

 Cons of the vertical smoker design

 There are certain specific disadvantages to using a vertical smoker.
 Some horizontal smokers can also double as a grill.
-That’s not an option for a vertical smoker.
+That’s not usually an option for a vertical smoker (the Bronco Pro is the exception to this rule).

 If you do pack out your vertical smoker with food, it is going to need to be turned so it will smoke evenly.
 While this is also an issue with horizontal smokers, rotating food in a vertical smoker is just more logistically challenging.